What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Collision Prediction Task.}} Maintaining safe interactions with dynamic road users, such as vehicles, cyclists and pedestrians, presents significantly greater complexity compared to navigating static obstacles.
+Maintaining safe interactions with dynamic road users, such as vehicles, riders, and pedestrians, presents significantly greater complexity compared to navigating static obstacles.
 The inherent unpredictability of moving entities \cite{ALOZI2024104572}, particularly when their trajectories become erratic or deviate from expected kinematic patterns, introduces substantial computational and perceptual challenges for collision avoidance systems.
-By assessing factors such as trajectory intersections, spatio-temporal relative distance, and behavior patterns, anticipation of collision probabilities or recognition of potential collisions can be enabled \cite{CarlaSyn}.
-It is worthy to emphasize again that the term `collision' in this section refers in particular to the interaction between ego vehicle and other dynamic road agents.
-The incidents in which the ego vehicle functions as a third-party observer, with minimal potential for direct involvement, are systematically categorized as anomalous events and have been comprehensively examined in the preceding sections of this study.
+By assessing factors such as trajectory intersections, spatio-temporal relative distance, and behavior patterns, the prediction of collision probabilities or the recognition of potential collisions can be enabled \cite{CarlaSyn}.
+It is worthy to emphasize again that the term `collision' in this section refers in particular to the interaction between the ego vehicle and other dynamic road agents.
+The incidents in which the ego vehicle functions as a third-party observer, with minimal potential for direct involvement, are systematically categorized as anomalous events and have been comprehensively examined in the preceding sections.